 “We’re so excited about this model because not only is it replicating boarding schools without the bureaucracy, high fixed costs, and scalability issues of running an actual school, it’s also reversing the narrative that our kids need to leave their marginalized communities in order to be successful,” says Tung.
 “We know that Trenton is incredible and has so much to offer.
 There’s so much richness to this city.
 Why not stay here and have our girls work together to stay in their neighborhoods and build up their community?”

 Today, HomeWorks employs a core staff of eight people, including Vilma Jimenez ’18, the development and program manager, and works with volunteers.
 (A board of trustees and an advisory group — both of which include Princeton alumni — help steer the organization.)
-Revenue in fiscal year 2021 was about $273,000, up from about $80,000 three years earlier.
+The budget in fiscal year 2021 was about $273,000, up from about $80,000 three years earlier.

 “HomeWorks is a very worthy model to test and see whether or not we can make it work for a couple of reasons,” says Vinnakota, who is now president of the Institute for Citizens & Scholars, in Princeton.
 “Number one is there isn’t any one model that holds the answer to all situations or all communities or all students.
 Having the ability to try different models is really important to see what we can learn from it.